emqx/blog/en/202011/emqx-and-clickhouse-for-iot-data-access-and-analysis.md

 IoT data collection involves mass equipment access and a massive number of data transmission.
-The combined technology stack of [EMQ X MQTT Broker](https://www.emqx.com/en/products/emqx) and ClickHouse OLAP database is fully capable of IoT data collection, transmission, storage, analysis and processing business.
+The combined technology stack of [EMQX MQTT Broker](https://www.emqx.com/en/products/emqx) and ClickHouse OLAP database is fully capable of IoT data collection, transmission, storage, analysis and processing business.

 After storing the data in the database, we usually need other methods, for example, a data visualization system will count and display these data according to the rules for implementing data monitoring, indicators statistics and other business needs, to give full play to the value of the data.
 ClickHouse with open source software Grafana can quickly build IoT data analysis and visualization platform.